xiaodongxiexie/autoSlowSQLKiller/README.md

 your sql comment should like '==allow-kill=True' or you defined something startswith '==' as query label, by default query label must greater than 10 or get a ValueError if mock is False. when mock set as True, then kill process action just be logging but not execute.
 """

+sql = "select xxx from xxxxx"
+sql = SQL(sql).sql

+"""to execute you sql
+"""